cloudsolver/aws-saa/atoms/EC2.md

 	* Reserve On-Demand instance capacity in a specific AZ for any duration.
 	* You always have access to EC2 capacity when you need it.
 	* No time commitment.
+	#UseCase EC2 instances are guaranteed to be available when needed.

 - You can assign an [[ElasticIP]] to your instance.
 Only one per EC2 instance.